-So taking the Steps to Knowledge is essential and represents the fundamental focus of all real spiritual development and religious education.
-To teach someone to recite the scriptures or to praise God is not really meeting their spiritual needs.
+So taking the steps to Knowledge is essential and represents the fundamental focus of all real spiritual development and religious education.
+To teach someone to recite the Scriptures or to praise God is not really meeting their spiritual needs.
 It may be important for their future role, it may be significant for them individually, but fundamentally the purpose of all spiritual development and religious education in its truest sense is to build a connection between your thinking mind, which is a product of all the world’s influences, and the deeper mind within you that God has created within you—to protect you, to guide you, to keep you from harm and to lead you to the greater purpose that has brought you into the world—a purpose that only Knowledge itself knows and understands, it being beyond the grasp of the intellect, beyond the grasp of human speculation, human ambition, human theology.

-The mind must serve spirit, not the other way around, in the true hierarchy of your Being.
-Your body serves your mind, your mind serves the spirit, your spirit serves God, which it is naturally designed and inclined to do.
+The mind must serve Spirit, not the other way around, in the true hierarchy of your Being.
+Your body serves your mind, your mind serves the Spirit, your Spirit serves God, which it is naturally designed and inclined to do.
 That is it.
-But if the mind tries to use spirit, the mind then becomes the false leader.
+But if the mind tries to use Spirit, the mind then becomes the false leader.
 It cannot provide real purpose, meaning and direction.
 It can only reinforce structure and rules, which may be necessary, but in this sense become overbearing and oppressive.
 Belief takes the place of inspiration.
 Obedience takes the place of service.
 Adherence takes the place of recognition.

-And that is why in the world today religion, in so many ways, is not serving its fundamental purpose, which is to bring people closer to God.
+That is why in the world today religion, in so many ways, is not serving its fundamental purpose, which is to bring people closer to God.
 To bring people closer to God means you are bringing them closer to what God has put within them—not to an ideal God, not to a belief in God, not to a traditional belief in God necessarily, but actually to what God has placed within them, which in the New Message is called Knowledge.

 Only Knowledge knows who you are and why you are here, who you are seeking to find in the world, what you are seeking to accomplish, where your gift must ultimately be given, the steps that you must take along the way, the attractions you must avoid, the opportunities you must respond to, the places to go, the places not to go, the people to meet, the people not to associate with, the temptations to deny and the deeper temptation to follow within yourself the temptation given by God.

 This challenge faces men and women equally.
-The obstacles to taking the Steps to Knowledge face men and women equally.
+The obstacles to taking the steps to Knowledge face men and women equally.
 But women, in most places, have a greater disadvantage in just the opportunities—the value of their Knowledge is not placed very high at all.
 They are merely being used as tools of their families, of their culture, of their villages, of their tribes, of their nations.
 This must change or humanity will not advance.
-You will remain a primitive, tribal culture unable to function within the world of diminishing resources; prone to competition, conflict and war; and your religion will continue to be a tool of the state—bound by history and tradition and stifling to the true expression of spirit.
+You will remain a primitive, tribal culture unable to function within the world of diminishing resources; prone to competition, conflict and war; and your religions will continue to be a tool of the state—bound by history and tradition and stifling to the true expression of Spirit.